unswexplains/unswexplains.github.io/b4cd100af797/content.md

 By not drawing this conclusion, in the earthquake case, you're acknowledging that the reasoning is fallacious - that there can be cases in which A happened (you peeled an apple), then B happened (the earthquake occurred), but A did not cause B.

-Why are we ever tempted to reason this way, if we're aware that it's fallacious?
+Why are we tempted to reason this way, if we're aware that it's fallacious?
 It's because of our eagerness to find causal explanations.
-If we can see a plausible causal mechanism, especially one we'd like to be true, we tend to drop our logical guards and jump to that conclusion.
+If we can see a plausible causal mechanism, especially one we'd like to be true, we tend to drop our logical guard and jump to that conclusion.

 We should never reason this way.
 If we observe that A happened, then B happened, we should never thus conclude that A caused B. We can raise the question of whether A caused B - that's fine.
 But we can't simply conclude that A caused B. To properly draw that conclusion, we need better grounds.